flowable/flowable-external-client-java/README.md

 * Using HTTP Basic authentication with a provided username and password, as shown in the example above.
 * Using HTTP Bearer authentication with a provided access token.
 In that case the `.basic` properties are replaced by the `flowable.external.worker.rest.authentication.bearer.token=myTokenValue` property.

-### Flowable Cloud
+### Flowable Trial

-Connecting an external worker to the Flowable Cloud is simpler, since everything is pre-configured.
+Connecting an external worker to the Flowable Trial is simpler, since everything is pre-configured.
 It's required to either use the user credentials or to pre-configure a personal access token, for example: